Local Hamiltonian Problem with succinct ground state is MA-Complete: Preliminaries

 \end{lemma}

 Using Lemma \ref{lem:legal}, one can prove \begin{corollary}[Gillespie's algorithm] Let $S\subseteq \{0,1\}^n$ be the state space, $x_{in}\in S$ and $G\in \bR^{|S|\times |S|}$ be a legal generator.
-For any $s\in[0,t]$, the random variable $\xi(s)\in S$ generated by the Gillespie’s algorithm w.r.t $(G,x_{in},t)$ is distributed according to $\pi_s(x):=\langle x|\exp(Gs)|x_{in}\rangle$,$\forall x$. \end{corollary}
+For any $s\in[0,t]$, the random variable $\xi(s)\in S$ generated by the Gillespie’s algorithm w.r.t. $(G,x_{in},t)$ is distributed according to \end{corollary}

-In other words, Gillespie’s algorithm w.r.t $(G,x_{in},t)$ simulates a random process with transition matrix $\exp(Gs)$.
+In other words, Gillespie’s algorithm w.r.t. $(G,x_{in},t)$ simulates a random process with transition matrix $\exp(Gs)$.
 One can find the proofs for Lemma \ref{lem:legal} and Lemma \ref{cor:exp} in standard textbooks on Markov chain and random process.
-We will give similar proofs for the discretized case, that is Lemma \ref{lem:legalD} in Sec.~\ref{sec:propertyDT} and Corollary \ref{cor:expD} in Sec.~\ref{sec:propertyDT}.